pixlewriter/NumberGuessingGame/README.md

 This repository will hold a simple number guessing game in many different languages.

 Goal: The Plyaer or Computer has to guess the correct number (picked by the opponent) in 6 guesses.

 Does Player or Computer Guess the number
    1. If Player
        1. Computer picks a random number
        2. Computer asks player to pick a number
-       C. Player picks a number
+       3. Player picks a number
            1. If correct
                1. Display Win Screen
                2. Ask to Play Again